UIMSolutions/uim-core/README.md

 # uim.core

-uim.core is a collection of functions and additional features based on the D language standard.
+uim.core is a collection of base datatypes, functions and additional features used in our libraries.